Spring Cleaning Made Easy: 15 Tips for Stay-at-Home Moms

 1.1 Create a Cleaning Plan

-Start by mapping out your cleaning goals.
+First of all, start by mapping out your cleaning goals.

 Use a checklist or calendar to outline which areas of your home you want to tackle and in what order.